A clinically applicable approach to continuous prediction of future acute kidney injury - Tomašev et al., Nature, July 2019

 This algorithm is the best performing AKI prediction algorithm to-date.
 However, it still has a relatively high false positive rate (with a ratio of 2 false alerts: 1 true alert).

-Future work may look to increase the specificity of prediction and to extend this time window.
+Future work may look to increase the positive predictive value and to extend this time window.
+The algorithm will also require prospective validation.